Introduction

 Cellular Potts model with potential energy

 To simulate an effect of supracellular myosin cable encircling the invaginated cells, we assigned a potential energy to the adherens junction.
-Tension on a circular actomyosin cable would shrink the circle, and the cable would be pulled toward the center.
-Quantitatively, the cable is pulled by γ/R, where γ is the tension and R is the radius of the cable curvature as determined from the Young-Laplace equation.
+In 3D, tension on a circular actomyosin cable would shrink the circle, and the shrinkage would pull the cable toward the center of the circle.
+In 2D cross section, the cable is pulled horizontally toward the middle line.
+Quantitatively, the cable is pulled by γ /R, where is the tension and R is the radius of the cable curvature as determined from the Young-Laplace equation.
 The pulling force was simulated by a gradient of the potential energy decreasing toward the middle line, constant in each half side and taking V shape.
 The potential energy was defined by a scalar field, and the scalar values corresponding to the adherens junction sites were averaged in each cell by

 Implementation of the simulations